Agusmastex/JJI-i-typst/main.typ

 Due to the widespread use of natural circulation loops in passive safety systems of nuclear reactors, there is significant interest in modeling the phenomena involved in the dynamics of two-phase flow in such systems.
 This work explores the performance of the one-dimensional Homogeneous Equilibrium Model (HEM) to simulate steady-state water–steam flows in the ascending section of a natural circulation loop.
 The modeled domain corresponds to a vertical annulus that includes a heated region followed by an adiabatic section.
-The HEM is based on three conservation equations, mass, momentum, and energy, formulated for the water–steam mixture.
+The studied model is based on three conservation equations, mass, momentum, and energy, formulated for the water–steam mixture.
 These equations were discretized using a finite difference upwind scheme and solved via the Newton-Raphson method, with numerical evaluation of the Jacobian matrix.
 The simulation results were compared with data from the literature, including experimental measurements and simulations performed with the RELAP5/MOD3.3 code, a widely used tool in the thermal-hydraulic analysis of nuclear reactors.
 The HEM showed good agreement with temperature profiles but exhibited limitations in predicting the pressure drop beyond the boiling point, as well as in accurately estimating the void fraction profile, particularly in the presence of subcooled boiling and condensation phenomena.